-It’s all very well taking a template policy, such as the one helpfully provided on the IP Inclusive website, and sticking it in the company manual, but to do it properly actually takes some time.
+It’s all very well taking a template policy, such as the one helpfully provided on this website, and sticking it in the company manual, but to do it properly actually takes some time.
 Whilst this template makes an excellent starting point, you still need to think about your firm, and what the current situation is in terms of your firm’s pre-existing policies, and attitudes to diversity and inclusion.
 In developing our policy, we thought about the company culture and the things we did well.
 We took into account the feelings of all of the staff.

 The key, we thought, was to make the policy achievable.
 Fortunately, A. A. Thornton is already a firm with a diverse and valued workforce, which practises inclusivity by taking into account people’s differences (e.g. we train our managers in understanding differing personality styles and preferences; we have a variety of flexible working arrangements in place; and a range of social events that don’t revolve entirely around the consumption of alcohol).
 However, we didn’t want to be complacent, and thought about the things we could do differently and better.

 To help inform our diversity policy, we sought an external view and undertook a diversity audit.
 Yes, such things exist.
 They were able to bench mark our firm against other law firms, and provided tailored recommendations which we could build into a plan covering short, medium and longer term initiatives.

 We also considered how the policy can benefit the existing workforce.
 We make everyone aware of the various IP Inclusive events and support groups, and provide updates on our intranet.
 We also learned of a group called City Parents from the diversity audit, and made our people aware of this.